angulardart/site-angulardart/src/_articles/low-level-html/embedding-in-html.md

 Dart doesn't support inline scripts (scripts defined inside the HTML page).
 While an inline script technically works in Dartium (a build of Chromium with the Dart VM), the Dart-to-JavaScript compiler (dart2js) doesn't work with inline scripts.

+{% include dartium-2.0.html %}

 The Dart app must have a visible top-level function called `main()`.
 The browser invokes `main()` when the DOM content is loaded (but see